The dual of Brown representability for some derived categories

 \begin{proof} We know by \cite[Theorem 1.3]{HX}, that $\Der\A$ is left--complete, hence Theorem \ref{brt4der} applies. \end{proof}

 Let $\A$ be an abelian category with enough injectives.
-The {\em injective dimension} of an object $X\in\A$ is defined to be the smallest $n\in\N$ for which $X$ possess an injective resolution or $\infty$ if such an injective resolution doesn't exist.
-Alternatively $X$ has injective dimension $n$ if $n$ is the smallest non--negative integer for which $\Ext^n(-,X)=0$.
+An {\em injective resolution} of $X\in\A$ is a complex of injectives $E^\bullet$ which is zero in negative degrees, together with an augmentation map $X\to E^\bullet$, such that the complex $0\to X\to E^0\to E^1\to\cdots$ is acyclic.
+The {\em injective dimension} of an object $X\in\A$ is defined to be the smallest $n\in\N$ for which $X$ has an injective resolution of the form or $\infty$ if such an injective resolution does not exist.
+Equivalently, $X$ has injective dimension $n$ if it is the smallest non--negative integer for which $\Ext^{n+1}(-,X)=0$.
 The {\em global injective dimension} of $\A$ is defined to be the supremum of all injective dimensions of its objects.

+\begin{rem} Products in module categories are exact, that is $\ModR$ is AB$4^*$ for every ring $R$ (with or without one), hence Corollary \ref{brt4ab4n} applies.
+But in this case the derived category is known to be compactly generated, hence both $\Der\A$ and $\Der\A\opp$ satisfy Brown representability, for example by \cite[Theorem A and Theorem B]{KB}.
+An example of a Grothendieck AB$4^*$ category which has no nonzero projectives, hence it is not equivalent to a module category, may be found in \cite[Section 4]{R}.
+Note also that in \cite[Theorem 1.1]{HX} there are other examples of abelian categories $\A$ which are AB$4^*$-$n$, for some $n\in\N$, that is categories for which $\Der\A\opp$ satisfies Brown representability, by Corollary \ref{brt4ab4n} above. \end{rem}

 \begin{cor} Let $\A$ be an abelian complete category possessing an injective cogenerator.
-If $\A$ is of finite global injective dimension and $\Der\A$ has products, then $\Der\A\opp$ satisfies Brown representability. \end{cor}
+If $\A$ is of finite global injective dimension and $\Der\A$ has products, then $\Der\A$ has small hom--sets and $\Der\A\opp$ satisfies Brown representability. \end{cor}